-Fifteen minutes later the truck was open and the driver could go where ever he needed in town.
+Fifteen minutes later the truck was open and the driver could go wherever he needed in town.
 How did our locksmith get back into the truck without a key?

 First of all, here is what NOT to do:

 A professional locksmith has a number of ways to open a locked truck when the keys are inside.
-The hallmark of these methods is that they do not damage the truck.
-If you’ve never opened a truck door before and do not have the proper tools, we highly recommend you do not try to open your truck door.
-You can damage the door itself, the window, or the locking mechanism.
-A professional locksmith has the training and precise tools to do the job without causing any harm to the truck.
+The most important factor while doing so is these locksmithing techniques do not damage the truck.
+If you’ve never opened a truck door before and do not have the proper tools, we highly recommend you do not try to open your truck door by yourself.
+For an obvious reason being you can damage the door itself, the window, or the locking mechanism.
+A professional locksmith has the training and right locksmithing tools to do the job without causing any issues to the vehicle.

 - Use an air wedge to safely create space between the truck door and window weather stripping.
 Once you’ve got enough space between the weather stripping and the truck door, you can use entry tools for the next step in the process.

 - Insert a long-arm entry tool into the gap between the truck door and weather stripping.
 Maneuver the hook of the arm into the locking mechanism.
 Release the locking mechanism by either pulling up on the mechanism or pressing down, depending on the setup of your mechanism.